New Customer? Get Gold or Silver at Spot!

 (A 1785 ”VERMONTS” Copper, Obverse [left], Reverse [right].)

 4. The fourth issue, similar to the prior two, is called the Vermontensium issue.
-The date was changed to 1786 on the obverse legend is “VERMONTENSIUM.
+The date was changed to 1786, and the obverse legend is “VERMONTENSIUM.
 RES.
 PUBLICA.”
-The rest of the obverse and reverse designs are exactly the same.
+The rest of the obverse and reverse designs are identical.

 (1786 Baby Head Vermont Copper, Obverse [left], Reverse [right].)

-8. The next design was meant to imitate the designs of the British copper coins that circulated prior to, during, and after the Revolutionary War.
-On that coin, a bust of George III is on the obverse and encircled by the inscription GEORGIVS.
-III.
-REX. .
+8. This design was meant to imitate the designs of the British copper coins that circulated prior to, during, and after the Revolutionary War.
+On that coin, a bust of King George III is on the obverse and encircled by the inscription “VERMON AUCTORI.”
 The reverse with a seated female embodiment of Britannia.
 The reason this was chosen was to make their circulation and exchange easier outside of Vermont.

 (The 1787 Britannia Copper, Obverse [left], Reverse [right].)

-9. The Ninth type is dated 1787 but has the bust now facing right.
-The bust is encircled by “VERMON AUCTORI” as usual.
-The reverse has the goddess of Liberty encircled by “INDE ET LIB.”
+9. The ninth type is dated 1787, and the bust of King George III is facing right.
+The bust is encircled by “VERMON AUCTORI.”
+The reverse has Britannia encircled by “INDE ET LIB.”
+The difference between this version and the one above is that this portrait is bigger.

 (The 1787 Bust Right Copper, Obverse [left], Reverse [right].)

-10. The Tenth coin was the exact same coin, same devices and legends on both the obverse and reverse but with the date 1788.
+10. The tenth coin was the exact same coin as one above, with the same devices and legends on both the obverse and reverse, but with the date 1788.

 (The 1788 Bust Right Copper, Obverse [left], Reverse [right].)

-11. The Eleventh Vermont coin type is the same as the Tenth variety except that it has a Backwards “C” in the word “AUCTORI” in the obverse legend.
+11. The eleventh Vermont Copper coin type is the same as the tenth variety above, except that it has a Backwards “C” in the word “AUCTORI” in the obverse legend.
 Otherwise, it is identical.
 This is a very rare coin.

 (The 1788 Vermont Copper, Bust Right, Backwards C, Obverse[left], Reverse [right].)